Determination of Hilbert modular forms using squarefree coefficients: Preliminaries

-For a half integral weight Hilbert modular form of weight $\textbf{k}$ as above, we may associate an integral weight Hilbert modular form $\mathsf{f}$ of weight $2\textbf{m}$.
+\p\textbf{The Shimura lift:} For a half-integral weight Hilbert modular form $f$ of weight $\textbf{k}$ as above, we may associate an integral weight Hilbert modular form $\mathsf{f}$ of weight $2\textbf{m}$.
 More precisely, given a totally positive squarefree element $\tau$, let $\chi_\tau$ denote the Hecke character associated to the quadratic extension $F(\sqrt{\tau})/F$.
 Then the Shimura correspondence asserts that there exists a modular form of weight $2\textbf{m}$ (say $\mathsf{f}_\tau$) whose Fourier coefficients are described formally as

 where $M(\xi) = M(\xi\of)$ is a formal symbol on integral ideals such that $M(\xi_1\xi_2) = M(\xi_1)M(\xi_2)$ and the product over $\mathfrak{p}$ is over all the prime ideals of $\of$.
-The second equality is valid only if $f$ is a Hecke eigenform (in which case $\mathsf{f}$ is also a Hecke eigenform).
+The second equality is valid only if $f$ is a Hecke eigenform (in which case $\mathsf{f}_\tau$ is also a Hecke eigenform).
 In this case $\mathsf{f}_\tau \not\equiv 0$ if and only if $a_f(\tau) \neq 0$.
 Moreover, whenever $a_f(\tau)\neq 0$, the modular form $\mathsf{f}_\tau a_f(\tau)^{-1}$ is independent of the choice of $\tau$.
 We shall denote this form as $\mathsf{f}$ and call it \textit{the} Shimura lift of $f$.
 Henceforth, we shall normalize Hecke eigenforms so that their first Fourier coefficient, that is $\lambda_{\mathsf{f}}(\of)$, equals unity.